 Lodging Style and Amenities

-The Historic Tamarack Lodge and Cabins provides four lodge rooms within the lodge itself and we have also expanded to include 22 private cabins located in the five acres surrounding the lodge.
+The Historic Tamarack Lodge and Cabins provides four lodge rooms within the lodge itself.
+We have also expanded to include 24 private cabins and two bunkhouses located in the six acres surrounding the lodge.
 We love where we live and have taken care to incorporate business practices that enhance the visitor experience whilst protecting our environment.
 The lodge is heated using geothermal heat as primary heat source.
 We have a recycling policy and recycling bins are located throughout the property for the use of our guests.
 We also use chemical free cleaning products wherever possible, opting instead for microfiber cloths and water where it is appropriate.

 Breakfast Style ServedBreakfast Not Included